Multi-year Plans now available

 We are happy to announce that Multi-year Plans are now available in CertCentral and CertCentral Partners.

 DigiCert® Multi-year Plans allow you to pay a single discounted price for up to six years of SSL/TLS certificate coverage.
-With Multi-year Plans, you pick the SSL/TLS certificate, the certificate validity (1 or 2 years), and the duration of coverage you want (up to six years).
+With Multi-year Plans, you pick the SSL/TLS certificate, the duration of coverage you want (up to six years), and the certificate validity.
 Until the plan expires, you reissue your certificate at no cost each time it reaches the end of its validity period.

-The maximum validity of an SSL/TLS certificate is 825 days (397 days after September 1, 2020).
+The maximum validity of an SSL/TLS certificate will go from 825 days to 397 days on September 1, 2020.
 When the active certificate for a Multi-year Plan is about to expire, you reissue the certificate to maintain your SSL/TLS coverage.

 Browser support for TLS 1.0 and 1.1 has ended